Applicants must have a bachelor’s degree with at least a 3.0 GPA from a recognized college or university.

-- Three letters of recommendation addressing your potential for graduate study in psychology.
+Two (but preferably three) letters of recommendation addressing your potential for graduate study in psychology.
 Preferably the letters should come from college professors who are familiar with your work, but if you have been out of school for some years, letters from non-academic professionals such as work supervisors may be acceptable.

 A statement about your personal and professional goals.
 Indicate whether you are interested in the Content Track or Thesis Track.
 For thesis track, include areas of research and faculty members you might want to work with (see faculty research interests).

 A writing sample (e.g., a paper you wrote for an undergraduate course).